MailTape/MailTape-v1/_posts/2021-01-03-Danse-Musique-Rhône-Alpes.md

 Anaïs G: **"**A certain intensity and power that can be found in Louisahh’s compositions that makes us love his music without forgetting the assumed industrial side.
 A violent end of selection in order to be well awake this Sunday.**"**

 <p id="outroduction">That's it for this morning.
 As always, thank you so much for joining us.
-Much love to Danse Musique Rhône-Alpes for his Sunday selections and to for this episode's brilliant illustration!</p>
+Much love to Danse Musique Rhône-Alpes for his Sunday selections and to Jason Pridham for this episode's brilliant illustration!</p>